Statue of a Kouros

 Greek marble nude sculpture evolved with experimentation.
 In the classical period, a century after this figure, Greeks made figures that stood in contrapposto.

 Contrapposto was a more natural pose with a turned waist where the weight is shifted to one leg.
 The body became asymmetrical and more natural.

 The nude first became significant in art through Ancient Greece.
 Athletic competitions influenced Greek culture at religious festivals, which celebrated the human body.

 The athletes competed in the nude, and the Greeks considered that the athletes represented the ideal in humanity and culture.

 The Ancient Greeks associated the male nude form with triumph, glory, and moral excellence.
-Images of naked athletes stood as offerings to the Gods in holy sanctuaries and athletic nudes portrayed the gods of Greek religion.
+Images of naked athletes stood as offerings to the Gods in holy sanctuaries, and athletic nudes portrayed Greek religious gods.

 - Date: ca. 590–580 B.C.

 - Period: Archaic

 - Medium: Marble, Naxian

 - Dimensions: H: 76 in.
 (195 cm); W: 20 in.
 (52 cm)